This page documents how to use Zope with Funtoo Experimental, which currently has good Zope support thanks to Progress Overlay Python integration.

 - This is the main site for Zope documentation.

 First, you will need to emerge net-zope/zope (package not on wiki - please add):

 Zope is now installed.

-Zope should be used by a regular user account, not as the root user.
+Zope should be run by a regular user account, not as the root user.

 The first step in using Zope is to ensure that you are using a regular user account.
-Create a new directory called zope_test:
+As a regular user, create a new directory called

 $ cd $ mkdir zope_test